octopress/paginate/README.md

 {% endfor %}
 ```

-### To paginate collections

-This is basically the same as paginating posts, except you have to configure the paginate collection and set up the paginator to
+Paginating collection is almost the same as posts except you need to set the collection to paginate.
-use the collection name.

 ```
 ---